Best of 10 Must-try Activities in Myanmar

 Another attractive way to explore Myanmar, see how the locals of Yangon get about their daily lives is using a circle train.
 It is 3 hours on an old, uncomfortable, un-air-conditioned train along the 49 km track stopping at 39 stations, but it can be one of the most fascinating & non-touristic adventures you may have.
 Three hours on the train, you see children playing (on the tracks!), women balancing goods on their heads, men working on the rail lines; the landscapes changed from city to country; the houses turned from concrete to huts and also the flooding of fields, damaged housing and floating rubbish… The ticket is less than US$ 1, which is definitely the cheapest way to experience the daily life of the people living in Myanmar.

 Bogyoke Aung San Market, also known as Scott Market is the place where you can buy almost everything.
-Its opening Hours is from 9 am to 5 pm.
-Visiting this Burmese market, visitors will see its colonial architecture as well as inner cobblestone streets surrounded by antique, Burmese handicraft and jewellery shops, art galleries and clothing stores.
-A number of stores for local shoppers, selling medicine, foodstuffs, garments and foreign goods are available here.
+Its opening hours are from 9 am to 5 pm.
+Visiting this Burmese market, visitors will see its colonial architecture as well as inner cobblestone streets surrounded by antique, Burmese handicraft and jewelry shops, art galleries, and clothing stores.
+A number of stores for local shoppers, selling medicine, foodstuffs, garments, and foreign goods are available here.

-The Bogyoke market Yangon is also known for its black market money changers.
-The jewellery merchants can change the largest notes at the best rates at this market & food lovers can find the best fried noodles and vermicelli dishes in Myanmar in this market.
-For adventurers, you can even try the flavour of boiled and fried pig organs (intestines, tongue, ears, etc.) and then tossed in fiery chilli sauce.
+The Bogyoke Market Yangon is also known for its black market money changers.
+The jewelry merchants can change the largest notes at the best rates at this market & food lovers can find the best-fried noodles and vermicelli dishes in Myanmar in this market.
+For adventurers, you can even try the flavor of boiled and fried pig organs (intestines, tongue, ears, etc.) and then tossed in fiery chili sauce.
 Travel to Burma is more memorable with something to be bought as a gift from the trip.
 Choose some among these in the market for your beloved family members at home.